Forest Skills: Discovering Our Living Mountains

 Guest Instructors: Clint Corley (more to be added)

 Excited to learn more about our local Plants and Fungi?
 Ready to go deeper with Wild Foods, Medicinal Plants and Mountain Ecology?
-Spring is wonderful transitional time when our survival and observation skills naturally arise.
-Why not harness this learning energy to go deeper into the world around you?
-You will walk away from this course feeling more attuned to your natural surroundings, knowledgeable in herbal medicine, plants, wild foods, mycology, and more, and also feel empowered.
+This class will dive deep into identification of Spring trees and wildflowers, edible & medicinal plants, ecological connections and techniques for expanding awareness.
+Hands on activities, such as fire, cordage and shelter craft will be utilized to deepen participants connections with the living forest.
+Additional focuses topics include Bird Language and Animal Tracking.
+You will walk away from this course feeling more attuned to your natural surroundings, knowledgeable in wild foods and medicines and grateful for all the wonders of Spring!

 - Beginning and experienced herbal medicine and ecology students

-- People new to the region who want to learn more about local plant diversity and wilderness
+- Those new to the region wanting to learn more about local forests and plant diversity